 Thank you for the opportunity to present our views.
 We look forward to working with this Committee to craft a new farm bill that meets the future needs of America's farmers and ranchers.

 [The prepared statement of Mr. Stallman can be found on page 205 in the appendix.]

+Chairwoman STABENOW.
+Thank you very much.
 Mr. Best.

 STATEMENT OF RYAN W. BEST, NATIONAL PRESIDENT, FUTURE FARMERS OF AMERICA, PORTALES, NEW MEXICO